 One of the key features of Foundation Trust status is the ability to work with an active and representative membership; drawn from the population it serves, from its staff and some of the organisations with whom it works.
-Though there is no cost involved in being a member, when considering the Foundation Trust structure it is convenient to think of members as shareholders; people who have a keen interest in the performance of the organisation and who exercise their right of choosing representatives by way of elections - those representatives are Governors.
+Though there is no cost involved in being a member, when considering the Foundation Trust structure it is convenient to think of members as shareholders; people who have a keen interest in the performance of the organisation and who exercise their democratic right of choosing representatives by way of elections - those representatives are Governors.

-1.3.1 The Structure of the NHS: NHS Providers (2020)
+1.4.1 The Structure of the NHS: NHS Providers (2020)

-1.3.2 Organisational Structure: NHS Providers (2020)
+1.4.2 Organisational Structure: NHS Providers (2020)

-The basic governance structure of all NHS foundation trusts includes:
+The basic governance structure of all NHS Foundation Trusts includes:

-- Membership.
+- Membership

-- Council of Governors.
+- Council of Governors

-- Board of Directors.
+- Board of Directors

-1.4 Membership
+1.5 Membership

-There are two types of membership:
+There are two types of membership which are open for elections: